-You’ve probably read a lot of case studies about people getting amazing results using email marketing.
+You’ve probably read a lot of case studies about people increasing subscribers and sign ups using email marketing.
 If you’ve tried to copy their tactics and failed, don’t feel dispirited.
 In most cases that success you read about in a 1,000-word blog post didn’t happen overnight.

 Most marketers put years of work into learning the trade.
 That’s because there’s a lot to learn.
 But, the basics of email marketing are remarkably simple.

-Today I’m going to run you through some of the most important things I’ve learned about developing an email marketing strategy that engages your audience and generates sales using email sequences.
+Today I’m going to run you through some of the most important things I’ve learned about increasing your subscribers with an email drip campaign and how to generate sales using email sequences.